How does the digestive system work?

 Physical problems with the nerve supply – For instance, in spina bifida, there may be problems with the signals travelling to the brain when a child needs to poo.

 Disabilities – Children with physical disabilities or learning disabilities may take longer to toilet train so may have accidents occasionally until they learn to control their bowels.

 How is bowel incontinence diagnosed?

-Initially, your family doctor (GP) may be able to help – they may feel your child’s abdomen to see if they can feel any bloating and examine your child’s anus and rectum by inserting their finger.
-If there is still doubt as to the cause of bowel incontinence, they may refer your child to hospital for further tests, which may include:
+Initially, a family doctor (GP) may be able to help – they may feel the child’s abdomen to see if they can feel any bloating and examine the child’s anus and rectum by inserting their finger.
+If there is still doubt as to the cause of bowel incontinence, they may refer the child to hospital for further tests, which may include:

 Further information about all these tests is available on our website